Quotes – Customer Approval Process

 This opens their web browser and takes them to the full Quote.
 Here they can see all the details that you included when you created the Quote.
 Then, at the bottom, the customer has response options.

-If they want more information before making either choice, they can select the option to email you back.
-If they choose to approve the Quote, they’ll be required to give a name and then submit their approval.
-Skimmer will store the name of the approver so you have a record of it.
-If they choose to reject the Quote, they’ll be required to give a name, and given the option to provide comments, which will be useful for providing context as to why they rejected the Quote.
+If they want more information before making either choice, they can email you back.
+If they approve the Quote, they’ll be required to give a name and submit approval.
+Skimmer will store the name of the approver.
+If they reject the Quote, they’ll be required to give a name, and given the option to provide comments, which will be useful for providing context as to why they rejected the Quote.

-Side note, what if a customer rejects the Quote and then changes their mind?
-Do you have to resubmit the Quote?
-No. They can just click on the same Quote button and change their rejection to approval.
+What if a customer rejects the Quote and then changes their mind?
+They can just click on the same Quote button and change their rejection to approval.
 However, the opposite is not true, meaning they cannot change an approval to a rejection.
 Approval, once given, is locked in.

 3